-Example - Would a census or a sample be used to investigate:
+EXAMPLE: Would a census or a sample be used to investigate the following?

-a) People's opinions of Barack Obama in America which has a population of around 300,000,000.b) People's opinions of Barack Obama in Smalltown which has a population of 105.
+- a.
+People's opinions of Barack Obama in America which has a population of around 300,000,000. - b.
+People's opinions of Barack Obama in smalltown which has a population of 105

-a) The population in this investigation is everybody who is American.
-It would take too long to survey everybody so a sample would be chosen.

-b) The population in this investigation is everybody who lives in Smalltown.
+- a.
+The population in this investigation is everybody who is American.
+It would take too long to survey everybody so a sample would be chosen. - b.
+The population in this investigation is everybody who lives in Smalltown.
 As this population is quite small (105 people) then a census could be taken.

-For each survey in the list below

-Identify the population being surveyed State whether a census or a sample would be used
+For each survey in the list below, identify the population being surveyed and state whether a census or a sample would be used.

-- a) The names of students in a class - b) The heights of students in a class - c) The number of children in families in a small village - d) The number of children in families in China
+- a.
+The names of students in a class - b.
+The heights of students in a class - c.
+The number of children in families in a small village - d.
+The number of children in families in China - e.
+The nationalities of migrants in Thailand - f.
+The gender of school teachers in Mandalay - g.
+The number of people who die from malaria each year in Myanmar myriad pro